 Anaesthesiologists provide care to patients undergoing surgery.
 They undertake medical assessment and preparation of patients and can administer general (where a patient is unconscious) or regional anaesthesia (where part of the body is made temporarily numb).
 Fluid therapy, resuscitation and pain management after surgery are also important.
-Plain relief in labour can be provided with techniques such as epidural analgesia.
+Pain relief in labour can be provided with techniques such as epidural analgesia.
 Some anaesthesiologists are also trained to manage complex chronic pain conditions.

 Critical Care / Intensive Care Medicine

 Critical Care / Intensive Care Medicine is concerned with the management of life-threatening illnesses and injuries that require intensive monitoring and organ support.
 The care is provided with specialised equipment and medications at the intensive care unit (ICU) of a hospital.
 Intensive care doctors work closely with ICU nurses, physiotherapists, pharmacists and doctors in other specialties to support critically ill patients until they are stable enough to be managed in a normal ward.

 Dermatology is a medical specialty concerned with the diagnosis, treatment and prevention of diseases of skin hair, nails, mouth and genitals.
 Cosmetic care will also be covered in this specialty.